$150 off the April 2023 Blood Sugar Mastery course with code BALANCEDBITES – go to daniellehamiltonhealth.com

 It’s not the grapes…it’s how YOU tolerate the grapes.
 And if you’re feeling bad and you want to feel better, it DOES matter.
 There ARE consequences to what we eat, or maybe a better word is that there are RESULTS.
 In broad categories, foods can be regulating, disregulating, or neutral.

 In that vein, I think it’s fair to say that if you seek a resilient state of general well-being, Balancing hunger IS important.
-Now, we’ll always be primed to seek food, to want certain foods, and to a degree our ability to use our intellect and our knowledge of food and the human body helps us to negotiate such things.
-But it becomes much harder to do so if the blood sugar, and as a consequence, the appetite, is not balanced, and this involves many hormones and processes, but the lowest hanging fruit, and possibly the most impactful of those carby low-hangers, is blood sugar balance and insulin function.
+Now, we’ll always be primed to seek food, to want certain foods.
+And to a degree our ability to use our intellect and our knowledge of food and the human body helps us to negotiate such things.
+But it becomes much harder to do so if the blood sugar.
+And as a consequence, the appetite, is not balanced.
+And this involves many hormones and processes, but the lowest hanging fruit.
+Also, possibly the most impactful of those carby low-hangers, is blood sugar balance and insulin function.

 (deep breath) I feel like I was just expelled from a vortex.
 Thank you for listening, now let’s start by hearing Dani’s story…”